-Hi everyone, it’s Casey from Nanny Parent Connection.
-Today, we want to chat about a topic that’s super important but often overlooked — finding time to take breaks as a nanny.
+At Nanny Parent Connection, we want to talk about a topic that’s super important but often overlooked — finding time to take breaks as a nanny.

-One major reason it’s hard to take breaks is that our schedules are unpredictable.
+One major reason it’s hard to take breaks is that a nanny’s schedule is unpredictable.
 Kids have a knack for needing something right when you think you can sit down.
 Nap times can be inconsistent, and emergencies or unexpected tasks can pop up out of nowhere.

-Let’s dive into why it’s so challenging for child care providers to get those much-needed breaks.
-Watch the video to check out some strategies that might help!
+Below, we dive into why it’s so challenging for child care providers to get those much-needed breaks, along with some strategies that might help.

 If you aren’t currently a member of our community, we’d love to have you join.
 Nannies and sitters can join our community totally FREE and our Family/Parent memberships start at only $8.99/month!